adamhsparks/AWD_ShB_Interaction/Analysis.md

 Notes on this analysis before starting
 --------------------------------------

+The analyses are semi-automated.
+When this file is knit, it automatically loads the *ProjectTemplate* package and calls the `load.project()` function.
+This loads the data, cleans and munges it creating the `AUDPS` data frame used for the analysis below.
+The scripts used to clean and munge the data are located in the [munge](./munge) folder and numbered in the sequential order in which they are run.

 #### How to interpret these analyses

 For a quick overview, see this thread on Stack Overflow that walks through the output of `summary.MCMCglmm`, which is used below.
 [R: Making sense of the output of a MCMCglmm](http://stackoverflow.com/questions/20993643/r-making-sense-of-the-output-of-a-mcmcglmm)